Like many great ideas born out of Cambridge, the concept for The LAB was formed over a drink.

 The LAB quickly became a hotspot for Cambridge night life.
 The illuminated bar-front called those walking by, who were rarely able to resist a peek inside at the luxurious decor and cocktail shakers being tossed around behind the bar.
 Scientists from throughout Cambridge began to gather for lab meetings and happy hours, using The LAB as a place to network and form collaborations, all whilst sipping on science-themed cocktails.

-In March 2020 The LAB closed for lockdown, and has since undergone an elaborate makeover, doubling in both size and luxury.
-The LAB is one of only a handful of Cambridge bars that offer full and efficient table service, and for the first time also boasts a tapas-style menu, offering a variety of treats for any occasion.
+In March 2020 The LAB closed for lockdown, and has since undergone an elaborate makeover, doubling in both size and luxury and for the first time boasting a tapas-style menu, offering a variety of treats for any occasion.
 The LAB is available for hire and many fantastic events such as birthday and hen parties have made use of its unique space.

 Conflict of Interest: Tony Kouzarides is a professor at the University of Cambridge, Director of the Milner Therapeutics Institute, Director of Cambridge Gravity and Senior Group Leader at the Gurdon Institute.